 Some days, you just don’t want to go to the gym.
 Or eat green leafy vegetables.
 Or go for a walk.
 Or drink only water.

-But what if you’re on your own and you know you “should” get a workout in or eat some veggies with dinner but all you want to do is sip some wine after work instead of going for a walk – or munch on tortilla chips instead of finishing the roasted broccoli on your plate?
+But what if you’re on your own and you know you “should” get a workout in or eat some veggies with dinner but all you want to do is sip some wine after work instead of throwing on your tennis shoes or munch on tortilla chips instead of finishing the roasted broccoli on your plate?
 We’ve all been there.
-One lesson I’m learning myself (and it’s a daily muscle to strengthen) is something Mike and I have been trying to instill in our two little boys: the importance of “doing the hard thing first” so you can fully enjoy whatever it is you really want to do.
+One lesson I’m learning myself (and it’s a daily muscle to strengthen) is something Mike and I have been trying to instill in our four year old little guy: the importance of “doing the hard thing first” so you can fully enjoy whatever it is you really want to do.

 “Cruz, pick up your magna tile toys and then you can watch a show.”

 “Finish your grow food (fruit/veggies) and then you can have more pizza.”

 “Put your clothes back on and then you can go outside to play.” (#adayinthelife)

 These “hard thing” may not be what you struggle with 🙂 but we all have times when derailing from our health and fitness goals seems more appealing.
 During these times, we need to flex our muscle of discipline, even if it means acting out of duty versus desire.
 The cool thing is that after we accomplish our task, awesomeness ensues.
 I dare you to end an exercise session or eat a plate of veggies or drink a big glass of water or go for a walk and feel lousy about it.
 Probably not going to happen!